 This app makes it very quick and easy to free up several gigabytes of space by getting rid of junk files that clog up your Mac.
 It can also be used to uninstall applications, identify large and old files, illustrate what’s taking up the most space, and even protect your Mac from malware.
 Here’s how to use it to free up space quickly.

-1. Download and install CleanMyMac X. It’s free to try it out.
+1. Get your free CleanMyMac trial and install the app.
+It’s free to try it out.

 2. Press Scan.